YottaDB/YDBDoc/ProgGuide/ioproc.rst

 [NO]EMPT[ERM] Applies to: TRM

 Allows an "Erase" character on an empty input line to terminate a READ or READ # command.
 The default is NOEMPTERM.
-The gtm_principal_editing environment variable specifies the initial setting of [NO]EMPTERM.
+The ydb_principal_editing environment variable specifies the initial setting of [NO]EMPTERM.
 The TERMINFO specified by the current value of the TERM environment variable defines capnames values "kbs" and/or "kdch1" with character sequences for "Erase."
 If "kbs" or "kdch1" are multi-character values, you must also specify the ESCAPE or EDIT deviceparameters for EMPTERM recognition.

 The erase character as set and shown by stty also terminates a READ command with an empty input line.
 You can set this erase character to various values using the stty shell command.
 Typical values of an erase character are <CTRL-H> and <CTRL-?>.
 Characters set and shown with stty setting must match what the terminal emulator sends.